 Relevant Financial Policies - Along with the annual budget, the City provides a comprehensive five- year projection.
 This plan details estimated personnel operating and capital costs for continuing operations and expansion plans for all City functions.
-We are proud to say that we continue to transfer money back into the City's general fund reserve balance.

 Major Initiatives - Despite the challenges related to the economy, the City has continued to work on various projects.
-In addition, the City completed a number of miscellaneous concrete sidewalk repairs and street resurfacing during 2016.
-The City plans to continue sidewalk repairs and resurfacing in 2017.
+In addition, the City completed a number of miscellaneous concrete sidewalk repairs, stormwater projects and street resurfacing during 2017.
+The City plans to continue sidewalk repairs and resurfacing in 2018 and significant repair of the CCA buildings.
+To strengthen its tax base, the City will also work to extend its boundaries by annexing contiguous commercial and residential properties.